 I cut a cardboard wreath form out of an old box by tracing a large and small mixing bowl for the guide.
 And we raked and gathered a pile of leaves and brought some inside.

 Then we just picked out the prettier/not broken ones and glued them to the cardboard wreath form.
 I used my low temp glue gun (which still puts out hot glue just not quite as hot) and the girls were careful to not get their fingers in it.
-I thought about using Elmer’s glue or a glue stick but I wasn’t sure how those would work and I knew they would take a lot longer to dry.
+I am sure you could use Elmer’s glue or even a glue stick but it will take longer to dry.

 My nieces are 3 and 5 and they LOVE doing crafts and checking out all my seasonal décor.
 We created this wreath for them to take home to enjoy.